 If the client has engaged you within the platform to prepare and file a particular year or state, and you notice they still need to file additional years, or have obligations in states for which they have not yet filed, ask them if they would like you to begin on these outstanding filing requirements.
 If so, please inform the Taxfyle Pro Success team and they will contact the client to be invoiced as necessary.

 When collecting business engagements, you may come across some clients with particularly disorganized financial records.
 The need for bookkeeping within the engagement should have been indicated with the job submission.
 If you feel the client would benefit from continued ongoing bookkeeping services, educate them as to the importance of maintaining ongoing and accurate financial records.
-Ongoing bookkeeping services is not something that is currently provided within Taxfyle, but we have partnered with Bench to provide such services.
+Ongoing bookkeeping services are not currently provided within Taxfyle, but we have partnered with Bench to provide such services.
 You may refer clients to the following link if they wish to engage in ongoing bookkeeping services:

 When clients are left with a large tax bill at the end of the engagement, be sure to inform them of the option to apply for installment payments.
 Clients may apply themselves using the following link: